Material Costs Affect Housing Affordability

 Global Factors: Many raw materials used in construction are globally traded.
 Factors like geopolitical tensions, trade disputes, and changes in international trade policies can disrupt supply chains and lead to price increases.

-Sustainability Initiatives: There's a growing demand for eco-friendly and sustainable materials in the construction industry.
+Sustainability Initiatives: There's a growing demand for eco-friendly, sustainable building materials and green practices in the construction industry.
 While this is a positive trend for the environment, it can put pressure on costs as these specialty materials often come with a higher price tag.

 Impact on the Construction Industry